carriercomm/Neophytos/README.md

 =====

 There are some standard plugins packaged by default.
 Some may contain any needed binaries, and others may require you to build the binary for them to be usable.
+At the moment all the plugins use a binary backing because Python is just a tad too slow for heavy integer crunching in loops.

+_You are welcome to development your own plugins and submit them for inclusion here!_

 ##### NULL
 This plugin is not generaly used directly.
 It essentially applies no transformation to the data.